 Ms. Hoover now focuses her attentions on teaching and staging ballets, including positions as the Artistic Director of Ballet Academy East’s Pre-Professional Division in New York City and as the Associate Artistic Director of Central Pennsylvania Youth Ballet, where she also directs a nationally recognized Teachers Workshop that instructs fellow dance educators on the Teaching Syllabus and methodologies developed by Marcia Dale Weary.
 Ms. Hoover guest teaches all over the world, and she has been invited to share her successful techniques at distinguished companies such as Boston Ballet, Pacific Northwest Ballet, Miami City Ballet, Joffrey Ballet, New National Theatre Tokyo, and Royal Danish Ballet.

-Working as a répétiteur, Ms. Hoover stages works for the George Balanchine Trust and for Peter Martins, Ballet Master-in-Chief of New York City Ballet.
-Recent stagings at major ballet companies such as the Royal Danish Ballet, American Ballet Theatre, Joffrey Ballet, New National Theatre Tokyo, and Dance Theatre of Harlem have included George Balanchine’s The Nutcracker™, Raymonda Variations, La Source, Serenade, Scherzo à la Russe, Divertimento No.15, Valse Fantaisie, Concerto Barocco, Allegro Brillante, Tschaikovsky Pas de deux, Stars and Stripes, and Rubies, as well as Peter Martins’ Eight Easy Pieces and Fearful Symmetries.
+Working as a répétiteur, Ms. Hoover stages works for the George Balanchine Trust.
+Recent stagings at major ballet companies such as the Royal Danish Ballet, American Ballet Theatre, Joffrey Ballet, New National Theatre Tokyo, and Dance Theatre of Harlem have included George Balanchine’s The Nutcracker®, Raymonda Variations, La Source, Serenade, Scherzo à la Russe, Divertimento No.15, Valse Fantaisie, Concerto Barocco, Allegro Brillante, Tschaikovsky Pas de deux, Stars and Stripes, and Rubies, as well as Peter Martins’ Eight Easy Pieces and Fearful Symmetries.
 Ms. Hoover was recently invited to stage George Balanchine’s Raymonda Variations at the esteemed Vaganova Ballet Academy in St. Petersburg, Russia.
 This performance marked the first time the esteemed Academy had ever performed a work by Mr. Balanchine.